On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Conclusions

 This data assimilation problem is framed as PDE-constrained optimization in which a least-squares error functional is minimized with respect to the initial condition.
 Optimal reconstructions are computed with a gradient-based approach in which the cost functional gradients are evaluated based on solutions of adjoint equations.
 While in operational practice a ``discretize-then-differentiate'' approach is often adopted, in the present study we followed the ``optimize-then-discretize'' paradigm as it allowed us to derive a sufficient condition for the convergence of iterations to the true initial condition in the linear setting.
 Derivation and analysis of this condition, which is easy to verify, are the key contributions of this study.

 The linear assimilation equations can be solved analytically, giving the exact expression for the gradient of the cost functional.
 Theorem~\ref{thm:conv} provides a sufficient condition for the existence of a unique fixed point corresponding to convergence to the true initial conditions.
 It turns out that the algorithm cannot converge at all for the case of a single observation point: at least two observation points must be used.
 However, the algorithm may also fail to converge to the true initial conditions even with multiple observation points.
 A sufficient condition for the existence of a unique fixed point is that at least one pair of observation points is closer than $\lambda_{\text{min}}/2$, where $\lambda_{\text{min}}$ is the minimum length scale of the true initial conditions.
-Note that $\lambda_{\text{min}}/2$ is the Nyquist frequency associated to the initial conditions.
+Note that $\lambda_{\text{min}}/2$ is the Nyquist frequency associated to the initial conditions. {These results also apply to the linear wave equation.}

+{Furthermore, the analytical results suggest that in the discrete case the rate of convergence increases with increasing numbers of observation points.
+This is confirmed by our numerical results.
+Interestingly, when the real line is discretized (rather than represented continuously) there are many observation point spacings larger than the critical spacing $\Delta x = \pi / k_{\text{max}}$ that may still converge to the correct initial data since the ``bad'' spacings are represented only by a discrete set of values (this set, however, becomes increasingly dense as the resolution is refined, i.e., as $\Delta k \rightarrow 0$).
+It is therefore possible, especially with low-resolution discretizations, that with a ``lucky'' choice of $\Delta x > \pi / k_{\text{max}}$ one may still recover the initial conditions with widely spaced observation points.}

+{We have assumed that the observations are continuous in time.
+This is a realistic assumption for tsunami monitoring, and is natural for the continuous infinite-dimensional PDE-based data assimilation problem that we consider.
+In the case of discrete observations in time and wave speed $c$ it should be sufficient to sample the sea surface height at a frequency $f > c/(\lambda_{\text{min}})$ in order to capture the smallest scales of the wave.}